 Spinal Cord Rehab Centers: the Economic Impact of Spinal Cord Injuries

-Apart from the devastating effects on the physical person that spinal cord injuries can have, the economic impact of spinal cord injuries can play a large role in recovery and quality of life following these types of injury.
+Apart from the devastating effects on the physical person that injuries can have, the economic impact of spinal cord injuries can play a large role in recovery and quality of life following these types of injury.

 The following statistics are of interest regarding spinal cord injuries in the U.S: